microsoft/playwright/docs/src/test-api/class-teststore.md

 * since: v1.31
 * langs: js

-Playwright Test provides a global `store` object for passing values between project test and tests.
-It is an error to call store methods outside of test and tests.
+Playwright Test provides a global `store` object that can be used in global setup and tests. an error to call store methods outside of test and tests.

 ```js tab=js-js